ReaCoMa/ReaCoMa-2.0/README.md

 All of the scripts are named to match up the corresponding algorithm.
 For example, to do harmonic percussive separation, you would need to run the `fluid-hpss.lua` script.

+The first time that you execute any of the scripts you will be asked to provide a path to the location of the command line tools.
+Dont worry, this only happens once per REAPER installation.
+If you decided to put the executables in `/usr/local/bin` then provide that path to the pop-up box.

 # What will happen?
 Is it safe?